The Big City (1963) (Mahanagar) | Bfi Big Screen Classics

 Dir/Writer: Satyajit Ray (Based on a short story by Narendranath Mitra) | Cast: Madhabi Mukherjee, Anil Chatterjee, Haren Chatterjee, Sefalika Devi, Prasenjit Sarkar, Vicky Redwood | 131′ Drama | Bengali with English subtitles

 Satyajit Ray found international fame with his 1955 Palme D’Or Winner Pather Panchali.
 Sombre in tone and intimate in feel, THE BIG CITY is another of the director’s big screen classics: an enduring story with universal themes that carries a message of hope.

-In her debut role for the legendary director, Madhabi Mukherjee is quietly appealing as Arati, bringing genuine warmth and authenticity as a woman whose primary aim is to be loving and supportive to her son Pintu (Prasenjit Sarkar), husband Subrata (Anil Chatterjee) and his parents.
+In her debut role for the legendary director, Madhabi Mukherjee is quietly appealing and brings a warmth and authenticity to her role as a woman whose primary aim is to be loving and supportive to her son Pintu (Prasenjit Sarkar), husband Subrata (Anil Chatterjee) and his parents.
 But Subrata’s ego and pride are challenged by Arati’s new-found confidence in the workplace, placing a strain on their homelife and calling into question his status as breadwinner and head of the household.
 With great subtlety and perception and an atmospheric score, Satyajit Ray tenderly evokes how change can affect the status quo in a marriage, sending ripples of discontent capable of causing family breakdown.
 Arati is a sensitive and unselfish woman and with her considerable charm, Ray illustrates how she cleverly keeps the family together.
 A low-key delight.
 MT.

-SEE THIS AN OTHER BIG SCREEN CLASSICS AT THE BFI SOUTHBANK FOR ONLY £8 IN NOVEMBER 2016.
+SEE THIS AN OTHER BIG SCREEN CLASSICS DURING APRIL 2018 AT THE BFI SOUTHBANK